Sidhuharp97/stat-programs-website/content/post/keeping-up-with-R/index.md

 ### Plant pathology

   [epifitter][] provides functions for analysis and visualization of plant disease progress curve data. [epiphy][] is a toolbox for analyzing plant disease epidemics.
 It provides a common framework for plant disease intensity data recorded over time and/or space. [hagis][] provides functions for analysis of plant pathogen pathotype survey data.
-Functions provided calculate distribution of susceptibilities, distribution of complexities with statistics, pathotype frequency distribution, as well as diversity indices for pathotypes. [poppr][] is for for genetic analysis of populations with mixed clonal/sexual reproductive strategies.
-Provides population genetic analysis tools for hierarchical analysis of partially clonal populations.
+Functions provided calculate distribution of susceptibilities, distribution of complexities with statistics, pathotype frequency distribution, as well as diversity indices for pathotypes.
+Populatios with mixed clonal/sexual reproductive strategies can be analyzed with [poppr][], which has population genetic analysis tools for hierarchical analysis of partially clonal populations. [ascotraceR][] can simulate an Asochyta blight infection in a chickpea field following the model developed by Diggle et al ([2002](https://doi.org/10.1094%2FPHYTO.2002.92.10.1110)).

 ### Rural Sociology